 Management & teamwork skills include a lot of sub-skills that are really necessary.
 Such skills are learned via real-life experience and working on projects, but it’s not only the projects you are working on as a business developer.
 If you have had a previous job experience, you might have attended mandatory business meetings where a business developer started talking about what to do (goals) and provided instruction for each department or team on how to do it to achieve a goal (or goals).
 You can use your previous experience when you were in one of those meetings to see how to manage people, tasks, and resources, and work as a team to reach goals on time.

 The most important sub-skills related to management & teamwork are:

 Leadership is the first sub-skill toward managing a team and working alongside team members to develop a business.
 In the business world, leadership is an important criterion for business owners, project managers, and business developers.
-You have to think as leaders not being a boss but a leader of a team who is working side by side by the members of his/her team to achieve a common goal.
+You have to think about leaders as not being a boss but as a leader of a team who is working side by side with the members of his/her team to achieve a common goal.

 Nobody likes bossy business developers who only make orders and pass them to team members in order to get things done.
 It doesn’t work that way.
 Business developers, as mentioned before, should effectively collaborate with teams and departments.
 This means working with them instead of giving out orders.

 Leadership is a skill you will learn more from real-life situations and less from books and articles.
 You may get the gist of this word by reading, but to put it into practice, takes a lot of effort.
 When you are in charge of a project and you have responsibilities to make a business grow, you will realize that relying on telling people what to do is a dangerous path to take.
 Instead, you have to tell them what to do, how to do it, and be alongside them while they are doing the task you asked for.
 You want to know what steps they are taking and how they are proceeding because one wrong step leads to a world of mistakes.